kkots/ggxrd_hitbox_overlay_2211/README.md

 While the game is frozen using `Freeze game` feature, advances the game forward by 1 frame.
 Does nothing if the game is not currently frozen.
 Section "Hotkey configuration" describes how to configure hotkeys.

+### F6 - Disable mod

+This toggle enables/disables the mod if you don't want to (or can't) load/unload it every time.

 ### Hotkey configuration

 If you wish to configure hotkeys for Gif mode and No gravity mode and other modes, create a text file named `ggxrd_hitbox_overlay.ini` and place it in the directory where the game executable is.
 For example, for me my Steam version of the game is located at `...\SteamLibrary\steamapps\common\GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32`.